 The proposed amendment to the Company's Third Restated Certificate of Incorporation (the "Amendment"), which is similar to provisions included in the organizational documents of numerous other media companies, is intended to reduce the risk that a shareholder's ownership or proposed ownership of the Company's capital stock does not comply with FCC regulatory limitations and thereby limits the Company's flexibility to pursue acquisitions and operate without interruption in strategic markets.
 Without the Amendment, FCC regulatory limitations may have the effect of limiting the Company's activities or opportunities both generally and in connection with the announced plans for the separation and distribution of the Company's publishing business to the Company's shareholders, for example by potentially limiting the Company's ability to receive or renew licenses or acquire broadcast stations, whether pursuant to existing purchase options or otherwise, in markets where newspapers or broadcast stations owned by other companies are or will be operated.
-The Amendment reduces this risk by granting the Company the ability to, among other things, suspend certain rights of shareholders (including voting rights), restrict transfers of the Company's capital stock (but the Company generally may not exercise this redemption remedy unless the suspension and transfer restriction remedies would be insufficient to prevent or cure the situation which causes or could cause the applicable FCC regulatory limitation).
-The Amendment also generally allows the Company to determine whether a person's ownership or provide, within 15 days after the Company's request, information requested by the Company to determine whether a person's ownership or proposed ownership could result in a FCC regulatory limitation or to ensure compliance with regulatory reporting requirements.
+The Amendment reduces this risk by granting the Company the ability to, among other things, suspend certain rights of shareholders (including voting rights), restrict transfers of the Company's capital stock or redeem shares of the Company's capital stock (but the Company generally may not exercise this redemption remedy unless the suspension and transfer restriction remedies would be insufficient to prevent or cure the situation which causes or could cause the applicable FCC regulatory limitation).
+The Amendment also generally allows the Company to take these actions if a person does not provide, within 15 days after the Company's request, information requested by the Company to determine whether a person's ownership or proposed ownership could result in a FCC regulatory limitation or to ensure compliance with regulatory reporting requirements.